ryantd42/NY-Legislative-Git/2023/A8834B-2023/bill.md

- Introduced by M. of A. WEPRIN -- read once and referred to the Committee on  Insurance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. WEPRIN -- read once and referred to the Committee on  Insurance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee --  again  reported  from said  committee  with  amendments,  ordered  reprinted  as amended and recommitted to said committee

- AN ACT to amend the insurance law, in relation to prohibiting  discrimi- nation  against  individuals  who  tested positive for HIV or who were prescribed pre-exposure prophylaxis medication for HIV prevention with respect to life, accident, and health insurance coverage
+ AN ACT to amend the insurance law, in relation to prohibiting  discrimi- nation against individuals who were prescribed pre-exposure prophylax- is  medication  for HIV prevention with respect to life, accident, and health insurance coverage

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: